|

 - ELEN:

-Welsh form of Helen, meaning
+Welsh form of Greek Helénē, possibly

 - ELERI:

-Welsh legend name of the daughter of Brychan.
+Welsh legend name of the daughter of Brychan,

-from the word alar, meaning "more than full; overflowing."
+meaning "more than full; overflowing."

 - ELUNED:

-Variant of Old Welsh Luned, meaning "idol,
+Variant spelling of Old Welsh Eiluned, meaning "idol,

 image."